-SECTION 1 Introduction 11 Section 1.1 You are enrolled in Wellcare Premium Ultra Open (PPO), which is a Medicare PPO. .
-11 Section 1.2 What is the Evidence of Coverage booklet about? .
-11 Section 1.3 Legal information about the Evidence of Coverage .
-11 SECTION 2 What makes you eligible to be a plan member?
-12 Section 2.1 Your eligibility requirements .
-12 Section 2.2 What are Medicare Part A and Medicare Part B? .
-12 Section 2.3 Here is the plan service area for Wellcare Premium Ultra Open (PPO) .
-12 Section 2.4 U.S. citizen or lawful presence .
-13 SECTION 3 What other materials will you get from us?
-13 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs .
-13 Section 3.2 The Provider & Pharmacy Directory: Your guide to all providers and pharmacies in the plan's network .
-14 Section 3.3 The plan's List of Covered Drugs (Formulary) .
-15 Section 3.4 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs SECTION 4 Your monthly premium for Wellcare Premium Ultra Open (PPO) 16 Section 4.1 How much is your plan premium? .
-16 SECTION 5 Do you have to pay the Part D "late enrollment penalty"?
-17 Section 5.1 What is the Part D "late enrollment penalty"? .
-17 Section 5.2 How much is the Part D late enrollment penalty? .
-17 Section 5.3 In some situations, you can enroll late and not have to pay the penalty .
-18 Section 5.4 What can you do if you disagree about your Part D late enrollment penalty? .
+SECTION 1 Introduction 11 Section 1.1 You are enrolled in Wellcare Low Premium Open (PPO), which is a Medicare PPO.
+11 Section 1.2 What is the Evidence of Coverage booklet about?
+11 Section 1.3 Legal information about the Evidence of Coverage 11 SECTION 2 What makes you eligible to be a plan member?
+12 Section 2.1 Your eligibility requirements 12 Section 2.2 What are Medicare Part A and Medicare Part B?
+12 Section 2.3 Here is the plan service area for Wellcare Low Premium Open (PPO) 12 Section 2.4 U.S. citizen or lawful presence 13 SECTION 3 What other materials will you get from us?
+13 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs 13 Section 3.2 The Provider & Pharmacy Directory: Your guide to all providers and pharmacies in the plan's network 14 Section 3.3 The plan's List of Covered Drugs (Formulary) 15 Section 3.4 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs SECTION 4 Your monthly premium for Wellcare Low Premium Open (PPO) 16 Section 4.1 How much is your plan premium?
+SECTION 5 Do you have to pay the Part D "late enrollment penalty"?
+17 Section 5.1 What is the Part D "late enrollment penalty"?
+17 Section 5.2 How much is the Part D late enrollment penalty?
+17 Section 5.3 In some situations, you can enroll late and not have to pay the penalty 18 Section 5.4 What can you do if you disagree about your Part D late enrollment penalty?
 18 SECTION 6 Do you have to pay an extra Part D amount because of your income?
-19 Section 6.1 Who pays an extra Part D amount because of income? .
-19 Section 6.2 How much is the extra Part D amount? .
+19 Section 6.1 Who pays an extra Part D amount because of income?
+19 Section 6.2 How much is the extra Part D amount?
 19 Section 6.3 What can you do if you disagree about paying an extra Part D amount?
-19 what can you do n you disagree about paying an extra 1 art D amount: Section 6.4 What early you do not pay the extra Part D amount?
-Section 6.4 SECTION 7 19 What happens if you do not pay the extra Part D amount?
-19 20
+19 Section 6.4 What happens if you do not pay the extra Part D amount?
+19 SECTION 7 More information about your monthly premium 19 Section 7.1 There are several ways you can pay your plan premium 20 Section 7.2 Can we change your monthly plan premium during the year?
+21

-SECTION 8 Please keep your plan membership record up to date 22 Section 8.1 How to help make sure that we have accurate information about you 22 SECTION 9 We protect the privacy of your personal health information 23 Section 9.1 We make sure that your health information is protected SECTION 10 How other insurance works with our plan 23 Section 10.1 Which plan pays first when you have other insurance?
+SECTION 8 Please keep your plan membership record up to date 22 Section 8.1 How to help make sure that we have accurate information about you 22 SECTION 9 We protect the privacy of your personal health information 23 Section 9.1 We make sure that your health information is protected 23 SECTION 10 How other insurance works with our plan 23 Section 10.1 Which plan pays first when you have other insurance?
+23

-Section 1.1 You are enrolled in Wellcare Premium Ultra Open (PPO), which is a Medicare PPO
+SECTION 1 Introduction Section 1.1 You are enrolled in Wellcare Low Premium Open (PPO), which is a Medicare PPO

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Wellcare Premium Ultra Open (PPO).
+You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Wellcare Low Premium Open (PPO).

 There are different types of Medicare health plans.
-Wellcare Premium Ultra Open (PPO) is a Medicare Advantage PPO Plan (PPO stands for Preferred Provider Organization).
+Wellcare Low Premium Open (PPO) is a Medicare Advantage PPO Plan (PPO stands for Preferred Provider Organization).
 Like all Medicare health plans, this Medicare PPO is approved by Medicare and run by a private company.